cdll/cdll.github.io/bower_components/material-design-lite/src/grid/README.md

 You can set a maximum grid width, after which the grid stays centered with padding on either side, by setting its `max-width` CSS property.

 Grids are a fairly new and non-standardized feature in most user interfaces, and provide users with a way to view content in an organized manner that might otherwise be difficult to understand or retain.
 Their design and use is an important factor in the overall user experience.

-## Basic use
-To use any MDL component, you must include the minified CSS and JavaScript files using standard relative-path references in the `<head>` section of the page, as described in the MDL Introduction.

 ### To include an MDL **grid** component: